We recommend the following procedure if you want to publish an article in a (Open Access)Journal or hand a paper/ presentation to a conference :

-select the appropriate journal
+select the appropriate journal or conference

 Details on page "Predatory Publishers" (Intranet)